 If you want to see wildlife in Guanacaste, Palo Verde National Park is a top choice.
 Check out our guide for tips on visiting (post has been updated October 2018).

 What do you want to read about first?
 Click the section to skip to it.

 Palo Verde National Park Boat Tour

 The best way to experience the national park is by taking a boat tour down the river to go wildlife watching.
-Rio Tempisque is fairly large and they take you all throughout to see the various wildlife in the park.
+The boat tour is about 2 hours long, going down the Tempisque River in a 20-25 seat motor boat.

 Entrance Fee/Park Hours

-For the Palo Verde National Park boat ride, definitely your camera!
-DSLR would be perfect for this trip to capture those great shots and bring the big zoom lens.
+For the Palo Verde National Park boat tour, definitely your camera!
+DSLR would be perfect for this trip to capture those great shots and bring the telephoto zoom lens.
 A light jacket (during rainy season in case), binoculars if you have one to get a close up view, a wildlife field guide if you want, sunscreen and bug repellent.